List of My Name Is Earl characters: Carl Hickey

 Carlton Hickey (played by Beau Bridges) is Earl and Randy's father.
-He first appears in "Cost Dad the Election" where he had run for mayor but lost because of Earl's shenanigans that got the latter arrested.
-He originally ran for mayor because of the airport flight path was directed over his residential area, causing his entire house to vibrate several times a day, which angers him very much.
+He first appears in "Cost Dad the Election", where he had run for mayor but lost because of Earl's shenanigans that got the latter arrested.
+He originally ran for mayor because the airport flight path was directed over his residential area, causing his house to vibrate several times a day, which angers him very much.
 He is sorely disappointed in his sons and refused to have anything to do with Earl.
 However, he gradually realizes his son's efforts to improve his life were sincere and he and Earl are able to mend their relationship.
 In the episode "Dad's Car", he says that he had originally planned to name Earl after himself, but had put in an extra loop on the "C" when using cursive writing on the birth certificate.

 Kay Hickey

 Katherine "Kay" Hickey (played by Nancy Lenehan) is Earl and Randy's mother.
 She was also disappointed in Earl initially but is more tolerant than Carl.
 She is happy to see that Earl is now trying to turn his life around and eventually makes up with him for letting her down.
 She spends a lot of time dealing with Carl's battered ego.
 Earl's friend Ralph attempted unsuccessfully to come on to her after learning Earl had slept with Ralph's mother.